Georgiana Mary Colville1

 Major Robert Blakeney1

-Major Robert Blakeney is the son of William Blakeney and Elizabeth Bowerman.2,1 He married Deborah Smyth, daughter of Grice Smyth, on 27 January 1729.1 He died on 18 November 1763.1
+Major Robert Blakeney was born in 1690.
+He was the son of William Blakeney and Elizabeth Bowerman.2,1 He married Deborah Smyth, daughter of Grice Smyth and Gertrude Taylor, on 27 January 1729.1 He died on 18 November 1763.1

-Major Robert Blakeney gained the rank of Captain on 15 May 1716 in the service of the Huntington Regiment of Foot.1 He held the office of Justice of the Peace (J.P.) for County Limerick in 1730.1 He gained the rank of Brigade Major in 1743 in the service of the General Hulse during the German War.1 He fought in the Battle of Dettingen.1 He lived at Mount Blakeney, Kilmallock, County Limerick, Ireland,1 and at 36 St. Stephen's Green, Dublin, County Dublin, Ireland.1
+He gained the rank of Captain on 15 May 1716 in the Huntington Regiment of Foot.1 He held the office of Justice of the Peace (J.P.) for County Limerick in 1730.1 He gained the rank of Brigade Major in 1743 in the General Hulse during the German War.1 He fought in the Battle of Dettingen.1 He lived at Mount Blakeney, Kilmallock, County Limerick, IrelandG,1 and at 36 St. Stephen's Green, Dublin, County Dublin, IrelandG.1

 Children of Major Robert Blakeney and Deborah Smyth